-Course Requirements
+A. Course Requirements

 Credits

-GER 549 Modern Trends in Literary Theory One 20th-century German 3
+1. GER 549 Modern Trends in

+Literary Theory

+One 20th-century German

+literature course, e.g.,

-literature course: e.g., GER 545 or GER 546 GER 557 History of the 3
+GER 545 or GER 546

+GER 557 History of the German

-German Language 3
+Language

-GER 561 Goethezeit 3
+GER 561 Goethezeit

+3

+GER 599 Thesis

+6

+2. Four additional offerings at

-GER 599 Thesis 2.
-Four additional offerings at the graduate level from courses within the department or, upon prior approval by the department, from those of other departments within the Graduate 6
+2. Four additional offerings at the graduate level from courses within the department or, upon prior approval by the department, from those of other departments within the Graduate School Total 30

-School 12

-30

 B. Performance

 Average of B or higher for required courses.

 C. M.A.
 Paper

 Submission of a scholarly essay on a topic and of a standard acceptable to the department is required.

-• Option II:
+· Option II: